When To Splurge & When To Save When Building Your Wardrobe

 Sometimes I come across a splurge item that I just KNOW I will use a ton, and I make a spontaneous purchase, but I generally take more time and consideration when making my splurge purchases, and I do my best to find them on sale.

 That said, it isn’t always necessary to buy the highest quality in every wardrobe category.
-Most people can’t afford to do that, so it’s just fine to pick and choose according to your personal priorities and budget.
-Plus mixing high and low fashion is a great way to convey your personal style.
+Most of us can’t afford to do that, plus mixing high and low fashion is a great way to convey your personal style.

 Let’s start with the wardrobe items I DO splurge on.